10up/10up-toolkit/packages/toolkit/README.md

 10up-toolkit supports [Linaria](https://linaria.dev/) without any additional configuration.
 The main usecase for supporting linaria is to easily compile React components authored using Linaria.
 This can be useful if you're building a headless site and want to share React components between your front-end and Gutenberg.

-If you want 10up-toolkit to compile linaria first install the following packages:
+If you want 10up-toolkit to compile Linaria first install the following packages:

 ```bash
 npm install --save-dev @linaria/babel-preset @linaria/webpack-loader